TR BAND® Radial Compression Device

 FREQUENTLY ASKED QUESTIONS

-The TR Band Radial Compression Device is used post trans-radial access procedures, such as coronary angiography or percutaneous coronary intervention.
-When the TR Band is applied to the wrist, the dual balloons provide precise compression of the radial artery, without compromising local nerve structure, helping to achieve patent hemostasis.
+The TR BAND Compression Device is used post trans-radial access procedures, such as coronary angiography or percutaneous coronary intervention.
+When the TR BAND Compression Device is applied to the wrist, the dual balloons provide precise compression of the radial artery, without compromising local nerve structure, helping to achieve patent hemostasis.
 Designed for patient comfort and effective pressure control, the trans-radial band helps minimize the risk of complications like radial artery occlusion or hematoma.

-How does TR Band help with achieving patent hemostasis?
+How does the TR BAND Compression Device help with achieving patent hemostasis?

-Please be sure to follow hospital protocols and guidelines when removing the TR Band Compression Device.
-Terumo offers guidelines for application and removal of the TR Band, which are provided on the device product page for reference.
-To remove the TR Band, we recommend a gradual deflation protocol to ensure safe hemostasis.
+Please be sure to follow hospital protocols and guidelines when removing the TR BAND Compression Device.
+Terumo offers guidelines for application and removal, which are provided on the device product page for reference.
+To remove the TR BAND Compression Device, we recommend a gradual deflation protocol to ensure safe hemostasis.
 Slowly deflate air from the band in small increments of 3- to 5-mL at a time while observing the puncture site.
 After each increment of air is removed, maintain compression utilizing the transradial device, and wait for a 10- to 15-minute period.
 If no bleeding occurs, continue deflating the device, followed by the same waiting period, until it is fully empty.
 Remove the band carefully holding light manual pressure if needed.
 If bleeding occurs, slowly reinflate the band with 1- to 2-mL of air until bleeding stops.
 Always follow institutional guidelines and monitor for hematoma or re-bleeding after the band has been removed when bleeding has stopped.

 REFERENCES